Fenex330/surv-royale/README.md

 2. Clone the repository:
 ```
-        git clone --depth 1 <url from one of the mirrors listed below>
+        git clone --depth 1 <url from one of the mirrors below>
 ```

 3. Build and install the game